 The bill’s titles are written by its sponsor.

 Sponsor.
 Senior Senator for Iowa.
 Republican.

 Length: 6 pages

-This bill was introduced on July 12, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 12, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying